KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/README.md

 This directory contains the playable vertical slice for the game "Arcane Ascension".

-## Current Status (Nov 6, 2025)
+## Current Status (November 7, 2025)
-The project has completed a major asset integration phase.
-All placeholder graphics for the puzzle board gems have been replaced with final, lore-based sprites.
-The rendering engine has been refactored to be resolution-independent, allowing for easy art asset updates in the future.
+The project has been successfully reverted to a stable, compiling state after encountering significant build issues.
+All previous compilation errors have been resolved.
+The core features and asset integration described below are fully functional.
+Please refer to `NEXT_STEPS.md` for a detailed development log and the current incremental plan.

 ### Core Features Implemented:
 *   **Puzzle Board:** A fully functional 8x8 match-3 board.